-The All Files page gives you a record of all the secure attachments that have been sent by members of your team.
+The Organization Files page gives you a record of all the secure attachments (and Drive files) that have been shared by members of your team.
 The files themselves are not accessible through the Dashboard, but you're able to view the associated metadata and manage access permissions simply by clicking on the file you're interested in.

 Allowed Users & Forwarding Tree

 The Allowed Users section will show not only the original designated recipients of that file, but also the Forwarding Tree containing any new recipients of the document and the per-recipient access status for that file.
 In the example below, firstname.lastname@example.org and email@example.com were the original recipients.

 The main Revoke button at the top of the detail pane removes access for all recipients of the file.
 In the Allowed Users section, you're able to selectively remove access for some users while maintaining access for others.
 Again, these revocations are specific to just the file and will leave access to any parent email intact, if applicable.

 Email addresses with a strike through them in the image above have had their access to that file removed.
 You can revoke a recipient's access simply by hovering over the email address and clicking the red hand icon.
 Revocations performed via the Forwarding Tree do require that you save your changes.